bribebybytes/quickbytes/trending_thrusdays/e001/tth_e001_kubevious.md

 It is not just that, the main functionality is here in this timeline tab.
 You will have to activate timemachine by clicking here.
 Now you have the ability to go back in time and see what config was present at that time.
 By going back in the timeline you can see port was 8082 before I chnaged it and there is no warning at that time.
 So I can take action rightaway to fix my changes.

 ### Configuration validations with custom rules support
 I just showed you one validation Kubevious did for us when we gave a wrong port number in our service configuration.
 But thats just one check, Kubevious comes with some additional checks out of the box.
 Each of those configuration validations will give warnings in respective resources.
-Lets find some critical validation errors, in Kube-System we can notice 4 critical errors and 2 warnings displayed.
+Lets find some critical validation errors, in Kube-System we can notice 4 critical errors and lots of warnings displayed.
 If I drilldown, I can see its under rawconfigs and lets check this Cluster Role Binding.
 Kubevious identifies that for this cluster-role-binding there is no linked service account.
 Cool right.
 While navigating you would have noticed that there are other markers here.
 Lets quickly understand them - The Rook Icon, represents that this is a large namespace The Spy Icon, resprents that this resource has got over kubernetes API access outside its namespace